Staff & Employment

 Brendon is going to be a senior at the University of Montana.
 He loves basketball and football to the fullest and played collegiate sports as well.
 He has partaken in Native American traditional games and studies.
 He is highly energetic, loves being around children of any age and is always happy and hardworking.

-Damara will be a sophomore at the University of Montana in the fall.
-She is majoring in resource conservation and minoring in communications and international developmental studies.
+Damara will be a junior at the University of Montana in the fall.
+She is majoring in resource conservation and minoring in climate change studies and international developmental studies.
 She grew up in California and developed a love for hiking and spending time outdoors.
 After college, she hopes to go into the Peace Corps to help the efforts made to protect the environment and strengthen understanding of environmental issues.
-Throughout high school she participated in gymnastics, tennis and track.
+Throughout high school, she participated in gymnastics, tennis, and track.
 She hopes to incorporate her knowledge of sports and the outdoors into the camp this year.